 The participants were put into groups depending on their native language.
 There was one local service provider in each group taking notes.
 The interpreter knew several of the languages being spoken and supported the discussions in the groups and in the plenary.
 The fact that the service users had met before facilitated the implementation of the workshop, as they felt more comfortable sharing their stories and needs.
-The needs that the participants rated the highest were those concerning language, health, internship and education, and the ability to get/feel motivated.

-"One thing that could have been done differently was to give more space for reflection and analysis and to make sure that we (the facilitators) have interpreted and summarised the end users' thoughts correctly before we ask them to select and prioritise among the identified needs."
+The "One thing that could have been done differently was to give more space for reflection and analysis and to make sure that we (the facilitators) have interpreted and summarised the end users' thoughts correctly before we ask them to select and prioritise among the identified needs."